-Australia
+JOEY

 Chapter one- The decision

 ‘Is that you Jo?
 Have you sent off the UCCA form yet’

 My stomach cramped as my father’s voice boomed from his office.
 The letter had arrived about two weeks earlier and he immediately pounced on it.
 He recognised the post mark and left it for me on the breakfast table.